jboss-developer/jboss-brms-quickstarts/helloworld-bpms/README.md

 Start the JBoss Server
 -----------

-If you have not yet done so, you must [Configure BPMS](../README.md#configure-bpms) before testing the quickstart.
+If you have not yet done so, you must [Configure BPM Suite](../README.md#configure-bpm-suite) before testing the quickstart.

 1. Open a command line and navigate to the root of the BRMS directory.
 2. The following shows the command line to start the server: